DeMilder/Thesis-Final-Code/README.md

 * arms8.py contains the RGD algorithm for robotic arms, which does use arc lenght initialization.

 Then we have some other files which perform the alogirithm and/or plot some results.
 * rotation_in_2d.py is a simple script to rotate a vector in 2d.
-This one is friendly to get an understand of the basic code.
+This one is beginners friendly to get an basic understanding of the code.
 * testing_vectors_in_2d.py is a script which test the performance of the vector-rotation algorithm in 2d for different instances.
 * rotation_eigh_2d.py is a script which rotate a eight figure to rotated but perturbed version of itself.
 * sim_different_dimensions.py tests the basic RGD algorithm in different dimensions.